 - READ NEXT: 9 Ways to Improve Your Dog’s Skin and Coat Health

-Quick FAQs When My Dog Has Crusty Scabs on His Back
+Quick FAQs When You See Crusty Scabs on Dog's Back

 If you don’t necessarily have time to skim this entire article, these FAQs may have the answers you need.

-How Do I Treat Crusty Scabs on My Dog?
+How Do I Treat Crusty Scabs on Dog's Back?

 Don’t wipe crusty scabs, as this will not make them better.
 Instead, soften them using either water or something like coconut oil.
 This should help them flake off.
 If the crusty scabs are bad or don’t disappear easily, consult your pooch’s vet.

 Why Does My Dog Have Dry Skin and Scabs?

 There are plenty of reasons your dog may have dry skin and scabs.
 Some common issues include mange-causing parasites or lice.
 When in doubt, always consult your vet.